ccgthree/SSEOrderCheck/README.md

 # SSEOrderCheck
-A bookmarklet that checks current SSE orders for estimated arrival dates.
+A javascript-based bookmarklet that checks current SSE orders for estimated arrival dates.